 We allow the public on the vast majority of Green Woodlands property, we have only about 20 acres that we ask the public for our privacy, this area is clearly marked, I am sure you agree that this is a reasonable request.

 Allowing the public onto our property is always a balancing act.
 We allow many uses of the property but there are some uses that just do not coexist well with our version of connecting to nature.
 We therefore are very strict about not allowing motorized wheeled vehicles onto the property.
 This prohibition includes 4 wheelers, motorcycles, cars, and trucks.
-We also do not allow camping or camp and cooking fires of any kind.
+We also do not allow camping, parking of campers or motor homes or camp fires and grilling of any kind.
 We appreciate your assistance with these requests.

 Cross Country Skiing and Snowshoeing Trails:

-We have approximately 30 kilometers (20 miles) of groomed wilderness cross country ski trails.
+We have approximately 50 kilometers (30 miles) of groomed skate and classic cross country ski trails.
 These trails are groomed by us.
-In the winter we also make available three warming huts to use on various trails.
-There are also a couple dozen sets of skis, boots and poles to borrow outside the Barnhouse by Cummins Pond.
+In the winter we also make available four warming huts to use on various trails.

 Part of the culture of New Hampshire is hunting.
 In fact, the vast majority of people we run across in the woods are hunters and they seem to be extremely active and concerned with protecting the environment.We do allow ethical hunting according to the New Hampshire Fish and Game rules and regulations.Please remember that we do not allow motorized wheeled vehicles onto the property so if you harvest a large game animal you need to be prepared to get it off the property without a vehicle.We do ask that you notify us when you come onto the property to hunt and if you do harvest an animal we ask that you tell us what and approximately where.You do not have to tell us your secret hunting spot, but since we spend a lot of effort in wildlife management activities we would like to know what is working.